mozilla-services/socorro/scripts/staging/README.rst

 postsql directory
 -----------------

-Contains several SQL scripts which create database objects which error out during load due to broken dependencies, particularly views based on matviews.  postdata.sh shell script calls these.
-Intended to be called by loadMiniDB.py.
+Contains several SQL scripts which create database objects which error out during load due to broken dependencies, particularly views based on matviews.  postsql.sh shell script calls these.
+Intended to be called by loadMiniDBonDev.py.

 other scripts
 -------------